Minigugus/bazx/README.md

 // => { success: true, code: 0, stdout: "Hello world!" }
 ```

+### Environment variables

+Environment variables are inherited from the runtime.
+For instance, with *Deno*, you must use `Deno.env` with the appropriate permission to change environment variables passed to the child process (`Deno.run` inherits `Deno.env` by default).

+Environment variables are still under discussion.
+Suggestions welcomed :slightly_smiling_face:.

 ## WIP

 This project is a work in progress for now; bugs and API change are expected.